Can anyone join an Expedition?

 We have medics on all our programme and can accommodate a wide range of medical conditions but have to ensure that we can do so safely.
 We try to be as inclusive as possible but obviously need to ensure the safety of everyone.
 Expeditions are challenging so it needs to be the right opportunity and time for individuals to take part.

 Due to the nature of the environments, the remote locations and work that we undertake, any applicant with a long standing medical or mental health condition, special medical or mobility requirements should contact our head office to discuss this with our medical coordination manager.
 All calls will be confidential.
-Our medical coordination manager, along with Raleigh’s safety team will determine if we can achieve the necessary safety requirements for the Expedition whilst accounting for the needs and wishes of an individual.
+Our medical team, along with Raleigh’s safety team will determine if we can achieve the necessary safety requirements for the Expedition whilst accounting for the needs and wishes of an individual.

 Why do I need to complete a medical form?